 The above list is not exhaustive and the most up to date reference range for any given test will appear on all results reports.
-As reference ranges on Viapath tests may differ slightly to those that GPs and practices were previously used to, it is important that results are viewed in association with the ranges given on the corresponding report.
+As reference ranges on Synnovis tests may differ slightly to those that GPs and practices were previously used to, it is important that results are viewed in association with the ranges given on the corresponding report.

 Acute Kidney Injury (AKI) Reporting:

-With the transfer of testing to Viapath, it is not possible for us to report a patient’s AKI status on the first renal profile we process, so you are advised to monitor this using your own historical creatinine data.
+With the transfer of testing to Synnovis, it is not possible for us to report a patient’s AKI status on the first renal profile we process, so you are advised to monitor this using your own historical creatinine data.
 We will be able to report AKI on any subsequent samples received and, in line with the abnormal/critical telephoning limits guidance, we would notify the requester with any AKI stage 2 or 3 flags.

 For Acute Kidney Injury Warning Algorithm Best Practice Guidance, click here.

 The transfer of services has meant changes to the way specimens are requested and who tests them.
 Any bloods or samples requested by Lewisham and Greenwich NHS Trust (LGT) clinicians must be tested by LGT, while any bloods or samples requested by GPs must be tested by Synnovis.